On Bidding with Securities: Risk Aversion and Positive Dependence: Positive Dependence

-We conclude with intuition on why a strongly steeper family of securities generates a higher expected revenue for the seller for the case of risk neutral buyers.
+We conclude with intuition on why a strongly steeper family of securities generates a higher expected revenue for the seller in the case of risk neutral buyers.
 Let $\Phi$ and $\Psi$ denote two families of securities such that $\Phi$ is strongly steeper than $\Psi$.
-Consider $y_1 > z_1$, i.e., buyer $1$ wins regardless of whether bids are from the family $\Phi$ or $\Psi$.
+Assume that $y_1 > z_1$ so buyer $1$ wins regardless of whether bids are from $\Phi$ or $\Psi$.
 Buyer $1$ in each case pays the bid of the buyer who observed signal $z_1$.
-His ex-post payment is equal to $\phi(x_1, s(z_{1},z_{1};\Phi))$ if bids are from the family $\Phi$ and the value $X_1$ of the resource is equal to $x_1$, and the corresponding payment in the case of family~$\Psi$ is $\psi(x_1,s(z_{1},z_{1};\Psi))$.
+His ex-post payment is equal to $\phi(x_1, s(z_{1},z_{1};\Phi))$ if bids are from~$\Phi$ and the value $X_1$ of the resource is equal to $x_1$, and the corresponding payment in the case of~$\Psi$ is $\psi(x_1,s(z_{1},z_{1};\Psi))$.
 In our symmetric model with risk neutral buyers, $s(z_{1},z_{1};\Phi)$ and $s(z_{1},z_{1};\Psi)$ are bids that make buyer $1$ indifferent to winning conditioned on $Y_1 = Z_1 = z_1$:

 The seller would thus expect to receive the same revenue from the families $\Phi$ and $\Psi$ if the highest and the second highest signals are the same, i.e., $Y_1=Z_1=z_1$.
 Buyer $1$ wins the auction, however, when his signal $Y_1 = y_1$ is greater than $z_1$.
 His expected payment to the seller is therefore calculated conditioned on $Y_1 = y_1 > z_1$.
-Intuitively, PD-FOSD means that a larger realized signal $Y_1 = y_1$ shifts the distribution of the return $X_1$ from the resource towards its larger values.
-This shift increases the expected payment to the seller from the strongly steeper family of securities $\Phi$ more than that from $\Psi$ because the ex-post payment to the seller increases more rapidly as a function of $x_1$ in the case of steeper security.
-Hence, compared to $Y_1 = z_1$ for which we have the equality \eqref{eq:rn-phi-psi}, for $Y_1 = y_1 > z_1$ we have \beq{rn-phi-psi-ineq} \CE{\phi(X_1, s(z_1, z_1; \Phi))}{Y_1 = y_1, Z_1 = z_1} \geq \CE{\psi(X_1, s(z_1, z_1; \Psi))}{Y_1 = y_1, Z_1 = z_1}. \eeq
+Intuitively, FOSD means that a larger realized signal $Y_1 = y_1$ shifts the distribution of the return $X_1$ from the resource towards its larger values.
+This shift increases the expected payment to the seller from the strongly steeper family of securities $\Phi$ more than that from $\Psi$ because the ex-post payment to the seller increases more rapidly as a function of $x_1$ in the case of a steeper security.
+Compared to $Y_1 = z_1$ for which we have the equality \eqref{eq:rn-phi-psi}, for $Y_1 = y_1 > z_1$ we have \beq{rn-phi-psi-ineq} \CE{\phi(X_1, s(z_1, z_1; \Phi))}{Y_1 = y_1, Z_1 = z_1} \geq \CE{\psi(X_1, s(z_1, z_1; \Psi))}{Y_1 = y_1, Z_1 = z_1}. \eeq